webtoolbox/craftcms-plugin/README.md

-# Website Toolbox Community plugin for Craft CMS 3 or greater.
+# Website Toolbox Community plugin for Craft CMS 3+ or 4+

-Single Sign On plugin for Website Toolbox Community/jsConnect and CraftCMS
+Single Sign On plugin for Website Toolbox Community and Craft CMS

 ## Requirements

-This plugin requires Craft CMS 3.0.0 or later.
+This plugin requires Craft CMS 3+ or 4+

 ## Installation